 Explore the Link between Biological and Cultural Diversity

-Basudha (= ‘Earth Mother’ in Bengali) is a 2.3 acre farmland, leased from a tribal village on rent, surrounded by forests and hills in southern Odisha.
+Basudha (= ‘Earth Mother’ in Bengali) is a 2.3 acre farmland, on rent in a tribal village, surrounded by forests and hills in Bissam Cuttack block, Rayagada district of southern Odisha.
 A farm house is being built, to accommodate visiting activists, research students and farmers.

-Watch a short video of Basudha’s work from filmmaker and photographer Jason Taylor.
+Watch a short video of Basudha’s work, by filmmaker and photographer Jason Taylor.

 Basudha farm was established in early 2001 in Bankura district of West Bengal as the field station of the Centre for Interdisciplinary Studies, shifted to Rayagada district, Odisha in 2010, and registered as a trust body.
 Basudha aims to conserve India’s vanishing rice varieties; encourage, demonstrate and support organic farming and traditional methods of multiple cropping; research in the human ecology of uncultivated foods from the wild; research and document ecoforestry practices; and preserve and develop local knowledge of biodiversity and its uses.
 Basudha is a partner of the nationwide anti-WTO movement, and locally engaged in non-formal education and heuristic science teaching for the rural youth.
 Basudha also gives practical training in ecological agriculture.